 Linda Fisher is a No Bully Trainer.
 As a 43 year veteran in the field of education, including 31 years of classroom teaching and 12 years in educational administration, Linda has always been a strong advocate of creating classroom and school cultures where all children are valued and able to reach their full potential.
 Her work in staff development included mentoring and coaching math K-8, Cultural Proficiency training, best practices for teaching English Language Learners, Differentiated Instruction as well as instructional strategies for GATE students.
 Linda helped with the successful implementation of the No Bully System across her K-12 school district.

-Nathan Gauer, our Program Manager, was born in Washington DC.
+Nathan Gauer, our Program Director, was born in Washington DC.
 He has lived in Argentina, Paraguay, and Turkey, and brings more than 15 years of experience working with youth inside and outside of schools in the US and internationally.
 After graduating from the Harvard Graduate School of Education, he worked as the national director of youth programs for a large non-profit headquartered in Los Angeles.
 His first book, Songs to Make the Desert Bear Fruit, was published in 2014, and his writing on humanism, global citizenship, non-violence, and intercultural dialogue has since appeared in a variety of publications, including Tin House, The Stockholm Review of Literature, Huffington Post, and Futuristika, among others.

 Michaela Hogan is Administrative Assistant at No Bully.
 She has a BA in Critical Race, Gender, and Sexuality Studies from Humboldt State University.
 She is interested in how larger systems of oppressions create interpersonal forms of bullying and harassment.
 She spends most of her weekends playing Ultimate Frisbee and exploring the outdoors.
 Michaela believes that the No Bully Solution, which is centered around empathy, is fundamental to ending bullying.